Girgias/unify-typing-modes-rfc/README.md

 A new advantage which stems from the systematic use of the strict typing mode is:

- 4. No need for "namespaced declares" is removed as it is only needed for `strict_type`
+ 4. No need for "namespaced declares" is removed as it is only needed for `strict_types`

 It bears to reanalyse these points after having seen how users interact with PHP's strict typing mode.